qlik-oss/core-file-connectivity-service/README.md

 Another usage for the connection strategy is to preprocess the data by transforming and cleansing it, this can reduce complexity of the load script.

+Outhaul contains a number of predefined strategies which are documented [here](./docs/strategies.md).
+These strategies are also included in the docker container when building Outhaul.

 ### Generating the OpenAPI Specification

 Outhauls's REST API is specified in the [api-doc.yml](./docs/api-doc.yml) [OpenAPI](https://www.openapis.org/) document.
 The OpenAPI specification is generated from JSDoc by running: